B-Zone-GTA-V/B-Zone-GTA-V-Wiki/docs/server/jobs/electrician.md

 ### <span style="color: #0088CC">English</span>

-To work as an Electrician, you need to head to one of the employment zones.
+To work as an Electrician, you need to head to the hiring area in Los Santos.

 In this job, you need to repair all the electrical panels marked on the GPS.
 The locations are often different, providing a new experience each time.
 The route you choose for repairing the electrical panels is decided by you, not by the server.